 How much money did Chopin make with his compositions?

 If composers like Chopin were alive today they would certainly be making a lot of money, but that was not always the case in their lifetime.
-Chopin's letters give us a sneak peek into his finances and how much he actually made.
+Chopin's letters help us answer the question "was Chopin rich?"

 Aug 1, 2019 • 14 min read